echoprotocol/echowiki/api-reference/testrpc/README.md

 Integrated test wallet can create accounts with specified balance during TestRPC startup.
 To add inital account with balance should be specifieds `init-balances` option.
 For example `--init-balances=[1000, 2000, 3000]`.
-Also available `accounts` option that creates addintional accounts and splits all initial balance between them equally.
+Also available `accounts` option that creates additional accounts and splits all initial balance between them equally.
 For example `--acounts=5`